zplayads/PlayableMopubAdDemo-android/README-EN.md

 ### 1.4 Click *Add New AdUnit* button in app list, or you are also available to do this in AdUnit Management page
 ![创建广告位](imgs/img23.png)

-### 1.5 Fill in adunit information, and click *ADD* button, then go back to AdUnit Management
+### 1.5 Fill in adunit information, and click *Save* button, then go back to AdUnit Management
 ![添加](imgs/img24.png)

 ### 1.6 Obtain your adunit ID in AdUnit Management page